peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public static PeterO.Mail.Message FromMailtoUri(
         System.Uri uri);

  Creates a message object from a MailTo URI (uniform resource identifier) in the form of a URI object.
-The MailTo URI can contain key-value pairs that follow a question-mark, as in the following example: "mailto:me@example.com?subject=A%20Subject".
-In this example, "subject" is the subject of the email address.
-Only certain keys are supported, namely, "to", "cc", "bcc", "subject", "in-reply-to", "comments", "keywords", and "body".
-The first seven are header field names that will be used to set the returned message's corresponding header fields.
-The last, "body", sets the body of the message to the given text.
-Keys other than these eight will be ignored.
+For more information, see <b>FromMailtoUri(string)</b>.

      <b>Parameters:</b>